 Quitting smoking is a hugely popular New Year’s resolution that a lot of poeple will be trying next month, and while it’s great to hear that you want to quit, it’s going to take a lot of hard work, but knowing what happens to your body after you smoke your last cigarette might just give you a little push and motivation to beat the habit.

-Nicotine is one of the most addictive substances in the world, and to rid yourself of it might be a struggle, but it's definitely worth it.
+Nicotine is highly addictive, and to rid your body of the substance will take a lot of might and struggle, but it's definitely worth it.

 What happens to your body after your last cigarette?

 After just 20 – 30 minutes: Your blood pressure and pulse will drop in as little as 20 minutes.

 After two hours: Your body's blood circulation will improve, so you're likely to feel warmth and other sensations in your fingertips.
 This is the time frame that you're going to get withdrawal symtoms.
 These can differ for everyone, but you're likely to feel irritable and anxious.

 After eight hours: The amount of nicotine in your bloodstream will have gone down quite dramatically, so you're going to get a surge of cravings.

 After 24 hours: Carbon monoxide in the blood will have been steadily lowering since you had your last cigarette.
 It takes your body just 24 hours to get the blood oxygen levels back to the same level of a non-smoker.
 Which is only good news for your blood cells, as smoking will have stopped the oxygen from circulating properly in your blood stream.

 After 1 year: Your risk of heart disease will be drastically reduced, you're now at just half the risk of a smoker.